JohnPaulinePineda/Portfolio_Project_53/docs/index.md

 [Accelerated Failure Time Models](https://link.springer.com/book/10.1007/978-1-4419-6646-9/) are a class of survival analysis models used to analyze time-to-event data by directly modelling the survival time itself.
 An AFT model assumes that the effect of covariates accelerates or decelerates the life time of an event by some constant factor.
 The mathematical equation is represented by the logarithm of the survival time being equal to the sum of the vector of covariates multiplied to the vector of regression coefficients; and the product of the scale parameter and a random variable with a specified distribution.
 In an AFT model, the coefficients represent the multiplicative effect on the survival time.
 An exponentiated regression coefficient greater than one prolongs survival time, while a value less than one shortens it.
 The scale parameter determines the spread or variability of survival times.
 AFT models assume that the effect of covariates on survival time is multiplicative and that the survival times can be transformed to follow a specific distribution.

-[Log-Normal Accelerated Failure Time Model](https://link.springer.com/book/10.1007/978-1-4419-6646-9/) assumes that the logarithm of survival times follows a normal distribution.
+[Log-Normal Accelerated Failure Time Model](https://link.springer.com/book/10.1007/978-1-4419-6646-9/) assumes that the logarithm of survival time errors follows a normal distribution.
 The mathematical equation is represented by the logarithm of the survival time being equal to the sum of the vector of covariates multiplied to the vector of regression coefficients; and the product of the scale parameter and a standard normal error term.
 This model can be a good fit for data with a log-normal distribution, with well-established statistical properties and straightforward interpretation on the log scale.
 However, the model can have limited flexibility in hazard rate shapes compared to the Weibull model and can be less intuitive to interpret on the original time scale.

 ### 1.6.4 Log-Logistic Accelerated Failure Time Model <a class="anchor" id="1.6.4"></a>